project-lighter/lighter/docs/basics/config.md

 The `max_epochs` parameter is passed to the `pytorch_lightning.Trainer` object during instantiation.
 You can provide any argument accepted by the class in this manner.

-### LighterSystem Configuration
+### System Configuration
-While Lighter utilizes the Trainer from PyTorch Lightning, LighterSystem is a unique component that incorporates concepts from PL, such as LightningModule, to encapsulate all essential elements of a deep learning system in a straightforward manner.
+While Lighter utilizes the Trainer from PyTorch Lightning, System is a unique component that incorporates concepts from PL, such as LightningModule, to encapsulate all essential elements of a deep learning system in a straightforward manner.

-Concepts encapsulated by LighterSystem include,
+Concepts encapsulated by System include,

 #### Model definition
 The `torchvision` library is included by default in Lighter, allowing you to select various torchvision models.
 Additionally, Lighter includes `monai`, enabling you to easily switch to a ResNet model by adjusting your configuration as follows: